-Claim your FREE COPY of What is the Difference Between Leadership and Management?
+Claim your FREE COPY of Real Leaders Negotiate: Understanding the Difference Between Leadership and Management

 Dear Business Professional,

-Jay’s story says a lot how to develop strong leadership qualities.
+Jay’s story says a lot about how to develop strong leadership qualities.
 Here’s how he tells it:

 For the last 12 years, I’ve been an executive vice president at one of the largest auto parts manufacturers in the northeast.
 From haggling with suppliers to wrangling with the unions, I’ve managed a lot of sticky situations.